-The length of presentation for the Classroom-Based Assessment should reflect the student's capacity.
+The length of time spent on my enterprise in animation story should reflect the student's capacity.
 As a guideline, it should not exceed three minutes, unless this time limit would prevent the student from demonstrating their learning in a meaningful way.
 Likewise, the three-minute guideline should be interpreted judiciously for pair or group work.
 It should not follow that the time for pairs should be six minutes or nine minutes for a group of three.
-The teacher adjusts the time to allow each student to make a significant contribution to the overall presentation.
+The teacher adjusts the time to allow each student to make a significant contribution to the overall Classroom-Based activity.

-A student may speak with or without notes, and reading of a prepared script is allowable.
-Depending on the format of presentation, students may make use of illustrations, special effects or props where appropriate.
+Depending on the format chosen, students may make use of illustrations, photographs, digital devices, special effects or props where appropriate.

-Students may be assessed on their task in the presence of peers or on their own, depending on the confidence level of the student, and on whether presenting alone or as part of a group.
-Teachers may find it helpful to record the student's presentation if possible as this practice supports the processes of review and reflection.
+Students may be assessed on their enterprise in animation story in the presence of peers or on their own, depending on the confidence level of the student, and on whether presenting alone or as part of a group.
+Teachers may find it helpful to record the student's enterprise in animation story if possible as this practice supports the processes of review and reflection.